-Born in France in 1990, Musina Ebobissé grew up in a musical family.
-He started playing the saxophone at the age of eight, joining a special program at the Strasbourg Conservatory.
+Born in 1990 in France, Musina Ebobissé is exposed to music quite early by a supportive musical family.
+He begins playing the saxophone at 8, entering a music focused program at the Strasbourg Conservatory.

-Kljin Quintet, the Hans Anselm Big Band, Olga Amelchenko’s large ensemble, and the Art ensemble of Moabit.
-In 2018, Musina Ebobissé won the second prize of the International Jazz Composition Contest of Katowice.
+In 2018, he wins the 2nd prize of the International Jazz Composition Contest of Katowice.

 He released his quintet debut album “Timeprints” on Double Moon Records in 2019 as part of the JazzThing Next Generation Serie.
 It receives very positives echoes from the press and the album is nominated at the Deutsche Jazz Preis 2021 in the category “Best Debut Album”.